 The Piccolo is a super cute, boutique hotel in the heart of Downtown Paso Robles and features Paso’s only rooftop bar, The Tetto.
 The Piccolo has 24 guest rooms, which feature exposed brick walls, sliding barn doors, modern furniture/fixtures and views of their courtyard or Paso’s downtown square.
 Plus, the Piccolo is dog-friendly!

-One of my favorite features is their Moet Champagne Vending Machine in the lobby.
+Don’t forget to check out the Moet Champagne Vending Machine in the lobby.
 Makes for great photo opps!
 When we checked into our room, they also left a gift card for a local coffee shop nearby.
 It was such a nice little touch!

 Their Rooftop Bar was also a highlight – a special place to watch the sunset.
 Tetto Rooftop Bar has fun speciality cocktails and small bites to share.